Direct Recognition vs. Non-Direct Recognition: The Whole Story About Whole Life Insurance Loans

 Since those loan payments generate higher dividends for your particular policy, it may feel like you’re paying yourself back interest, but technically you’re not.

-I have my own real-life example from my wife’s very first small Guardian whole life policy we got 15-years ago.
-It happens to have the same 8% loan rate as the examples in Nelson’s book, only with today’s low 5.75% dividend rate.
+I have my own real-life example from my wife’s very first small Guardian whole life policy we got 18 years ago.
+It happens to have the same 8% loan rate as the examples in Nelson’s book, only with a historic low 5.75% dividend rate at the time of this screenshot.

-See what happens when she borrows against this Direct Recognition policy vs. when she doesn’t. 👇
+See what happens below when she borrows against this Direct Recognition policy vs. when she doesn’t.

 In both the left and the right scenarios you’ll see the exact same starting cash value and the death benefit.
 For simplicity’s sake, we ran this in-force scenario as if she was no longer paying premiums.